gcompagnon/gcompagnon.github.io/_posts/2019-11-06-PublicCloudForCapitalMarkets.md

 * New Assessment process to define :

-<b>Public Cloud is not a product as another IT software product.</b>  No the same risk and contraints coming from regulation to respect (GDPR...) or to avoid (US CLoud Act)
+<b>Public Cloud is not an another IT software product.</b>  No the same risk and contraints coming from regulation to respect (GDPR...) or to avoid (US Cloud Act)

 page 11
 "The bank’s cloud risk management framework is often more scrutinised that the product risk management framework, giving the bank more discretion in managing the product risk (which has several aspects of risks such as AML, financial, reputational etc) rather than cloud risks (which is technology, cyber & vendor risk)."